 How do you think the money could be best used to protect the music industry?

 It needs to be as broad as possible.
-There’s so many different facets of the industry and each are hurting in different ways.
+There are so many different facets of the industry and each is hurting in different ways.
 The best use will be a holistic approach.
 Things will have to be considered on their merit but we can’t have anything that’s too restrictive.

 Is there a danger it will all go to big music venues and arenas that have a lot of costs while small venues that nurture up-and-comers will fall by the wayside?